 Pour chicken broth over potatoes.
 Cover with aluminum foil and place in the oven.

 Bake for 25 minutes.
 Remove foil, sprinkle with parmesan cheese, and bake uncovered another 5-10 minutes.

 1/4 cup tablespoons pine nuts, toasted (I just toast them in a dry skillet over medium heat until fragrant)

 extra virgin olive oil

 salt and pepper

-To make the pesto: In a food processor, process toasted pine nuts and garlic until combined well.
-Add basil and 3 Tbsp parmesan cheese, and process until all ingredients are combined and basil is in small pieces.
+In a food processor, process toasted pine nuts and garlic until combined well.
+Add basil and parmesan cheese, and process until all ingredients are combined and basil is in small pieces.
 Stream in olive oil and pulse until desired consistency.
-Salt and pepper to taste.
+Season with salt and pepper to taste.